Proper Framing of Historical Documents, Autographs and other Antique Paper

 The thrill of seeing, owning and framing these amazing historical artifacts is enough to get you goosebumps up your spine.
 Yes, even after all these years, I never tire of these fascinating documents and letters

 When you hold a document signed by Thomas Jefferson, Susan B. Anthony or George Washington, you are actually viewing a document these famous people touched, viewed and signed.
 How incredible is that?
 Wow!

 Any inferior methods employed by the framer can be harmful to your document and lessen its value and aesthetics.
-Please adhere this as I have been framing for over 30 years and I have seen documents and other important items deteriorate through improper framing.
+Please understand this as I have been framing for over 30 years and I have seen documents and other important items get damaged from improper framing.

-Reversibility means the item can be removed from the framing without harm or negative effects.
+Reversibility means the item can be removed from the frame without harm or negative effects.
 A document signed by Thomas Jefferson, for example, needs to be protected from harmful UV light, acid borne matting and environmental factories like heat and humidity.
 The first two can be controlled by a framer with proper knowledge.
 The last two depend on you.

-There is no reason why one should trust anyone with the care, handing and framing of these unique documents to anyone.
+There is no reason why one should trust anyone with the care, handing and framing of these unique documents to just anyone.
+Due your due diligence to ensure proper framing of these precious items.
 Why pay some to harm your documents, antique paper or any other artifact you want framed.
 Doesn't make sense?

 Before getting your item framed, make sure you follow the following steps: 1) Know your framer.
-Has he or she really demonstrated knowledge in the proper techniques in conservation framing?
-Don't just accept buzz words anyone can look up.
-Make sure the framer really explains the methods without sounding condescending or patronizing.
-2) Inspect their framing workroom.
-Are good quality materials in good clear sight?
-Does the work area seem organized? and lastly, 3) What kind of items is the frame shop have in their shop?
+Has he or she truly demonstrated knowledge in the proper techniques in conservation framing?
+Don't just accept the usual buzz words anyone can look up.
+Make sure the framer really explains the methods in explanation and writing.
+2) Inspect their framing area.
+Are preservation quality materials in clear sight?
+Does the work area seem organized and the artwork in good care? and, lastly, 3) What kind of items does the frame shop have in their shop?